dashcambike/dashcam-for-your-bike-site/_pages/support.md

 ---

 # Dashcam for your Bike support
-For support, please reach out to dashcam@arminsamii.com
+For support, please reach out to hello@dashcam.bike.